 Credit risk - is the risk of a financial loss to the Company if a counterparty fails to meet its contractual obligations.
-The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at June 30, 2021 is minimal.
+The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at December 31, 2021 is minimal.
 The Company's accounts receivable consists of amounts receivable from government and directors.
-Management believes that the credit risk with respect to receivable that the credit risk with respect to statement believes that the credit risk with respect to accounts receivable is minimal.
+Management believes that the credit risk with respect to accounts receivable is minimal.